jordan-clayton/whisper-realtime/README.md

     // Set up the Audio Backend.
     let audio_backend = AudioBackend::new().expect("Audio backend should build without issue");
-    // The default implementation assumes there will be additional processing let mic: FanoutMicCapture<f32, UseArc> = audio_backend
+    // The default implementation assumes there will be additional processing happening concurrently with transcription.
+    // If this is not required, consider the ClosedLoopCapture for simpler audio cpature API. let mic: FanoutMicCapture<f32, UseArc> = audio_backend
         .build_whisper_fanout_default(audio_sender)
         .expect("Mic handle expected to build without issue.");

-    // Ribble-Whisper is designed to be as flexible as possible, but realtime transcriptions needs to be run using
+    // Ribble-Whisper is designed to be as flexible as possible, but real-time transcriptions need to be run using
     // asynchronous/concurrent programming.
     // It is recommended to do this using threads. let transcriber_thread = scope(|s| {